 2000 membership target reached.
 Membership list published.
-Council confirms increased, urgent pressure on Members defaulting on subscriptions.
+1983 Council confirms increased, urgent pressure on Members defaulting on subscriptions.
 IIS Silver Jubilee Celebration Conference, St Catherine's College, Oxford.
-Jubilee Banquet neid in October.
+Jubilee Banquet held in October.
 Council approves new guidelines for Fellowship applications.
 Inform tribute issue features the 1957 Farradane letters that led to the establishment of IIS.
+Inform tribute issue features the 1957 Farradane letters that led to the establishment of IIS.
+Inform tribute issue features the 1957 Farradane letters that led to the establishment of IIS.
 Inform now published ten times per year.
-7001 Debate on need for a Royal Charter begins, stimulated by letters to Inform.
-Charles Oppenheim argues for a more democratic Council which is not remote, forbidding, highly autocratic 5061 and dangerously self-perpetuating!
+Debate on need for a Royal Charter begins, stimulated by letters to Inform.
+Charles Oppenheim argues for a more democratic Council which is not remote, forbidding, highly autocratic and dangerously self-perpetuating!
 More respect for members, more younger members and more life needs to be injected into IIS.
-Membership Development Committee describes the key interest areas of IIS members in short and extended Versions to use in communications and PK for its.
-Manual of IIIs procedures for handling IIIs business issued for induction.
-Induction Delations Working Data, IIDMD recommends IIS current members with ID issues.
+Membership Development Committee describes the key interest areas of IIS members in short and extended versions to use in communications and PR for IIS.
+Manual of IIS procedures for handling IIS business issued for induction.
+Industrial Relations Working Party (IRWP) recommends IIS support members with IR issues.
 Bedford Group decides to close.
 Draft Code of Practice for Information Consultants (IIS, LA, Aslib) issued.
 HMSO publishes 'Making a business of information' developed by IT Technology Panel), a pivotal report for IIS members.
-Southern Branch holds first Text Retrieval conference.
-UKOLUG holds first State-of-the-Art Conference on Online Retrieval.
-Scottish branch celebrates its Silver Tubilee 1984 Socials in an increase and a single of the social s Affiliate's lobby to reduce the six years of experience needed to apply for membership and complexity of job Unsuccessful efforts to establish a Prestel user group.
+1984 Southern Branch holds first Text Retrieval conference.
+UKOLUC holds first State-of-the-Art Conference on Online Retrieval.
+Scottish branch celebrates its Silver Jubilee.
+Membership application forms revised; new Membership Directory and recruitment drive planned.
+Council proposes greater international role for IIS.
+Affiliates lobby to reduce the six years of experience needed to apply for membership and complexity of job assessment.
+Unsuccessful efforts to establish a Prestel user group.

-7 1985 Membership 2076.
+IIS employs first Executive secretary, Sarah Carter.
+1985 Membership 2076.
 Affiliates and Students represented on Council for the first time.
 Survey of overseas members suggests newsletter to keep these members in touch.
 Council begins annual review of membership list to identify potential Fellows.
-Council begins annual review of membership list to identify potential Fellows.
-Council encourages formation of new SICs, urging existing SICs to promote themselves via Inform.
+Council encourages formation of new SIGs, urging existing SIGs to promote themselves via Inform.
 Suggestions to change IIS name made in Inform.
 IIS joins CICI (Confederation of Information and Communications Industries); and is actively involved in formation of National Forum on European Communities information (NFECI).
-IIS active in commenting on Copyright Green Paper.
 NELC (North East local group) disbanded.
-7 11 1986 E Ils seminar "Information Management Today and Tomorrow" attracts over fifty delegates.
+1986 2090 members.
+IIS seminar 'Information Management Today and Tomorrow' attracts over fifty delegates.
 Council Working Party recommends transformation in committee structure to separate executive and financial control activities from operational matters.
 Council approves formation of a self-employed and small business SIG (SEASBSIG), later renamed Small Business SIG (SBG).
-Ils sions FOI campaign as an observer.
-Ils is represented on the JCC's Data Protection Working Party developing Codes of Practice for the information profession.
-Ils representatives meet with Minister for the Arts to discuss the Copyright White Paper.
-Ils represented on the Library and Information Service Council (LISC) working party considering role of Covernment in co-ordination of LIS.
+IIS joins FOI campaign as an observer.
+IIS is represented on the JCC's Data Protection Working Party developing Codes of Practice for the information profession.
+IIS representatives meet with Minister for the Arts to discuss the Copyright White Paper.
+IIS represented on the Library and Information Service Council (LISC) working party considering role of Covernment in co-ordination of LIS.